 A tooth crown (prosthesis) is then attached to the abutment, which is on the dental implant post, giving the patient a natural looking and beautiful new smile.
 The tooth crown is custom made to give patients a natural and aesthetically enhanced new smile.
 For those who do not have enough jawbone density to support their dental implants, a bone grafting procedure can be performed so that they can be predictably treated with dental implants.

-Healing: usually about 3 months of time to allow the implant to integrate with the patient’s bone structure.
-According to the Academy of Osseointegration: “Dental implants work by a process known as osseointegration, which occurs when bone cells attach themselves directly to the titanium surface, essentially locking the implant into the jaw bone.”
+The time it takes to heal from a dental implant surgery typically takes about three months.
+During this time, the dental implant post integrates with the patients jawbone in a process called osseointegration.
+According to the Academy of Osseointegration: “Dental implants work by a process known as osseointegration, which occurs when bone cells attach themselves directly to the titanium surface, essentially locking the implant into the jawbone.”

 Implant in a Day

-Implant in a Day is similar to the standard implant, but includes the placement of a temporary crown over the implant on the same day the implant is placed.
-Crowns can take some time to create at a dental lab, so this allows for immediate tooth replacement, and the patient can return when the permanent crown is ready.
+Implant in a Day is similar to the standard dental implant procedure but includes the placement of a temporary crown over the dental implant on the same day the dental implant is placed.
+Tooth crowns can take some time to create at a dental lab, so Implant in a Day allows patients to have an immediate new smile.

 With Implant in a Day, the patient can come in to get the temporary prosthesis replaced with the final prosthesis when their mouth has fully healed from surgery.

 It is important to note that a consultation is required to determine which dental implant option is best for each patient’s specific needs and wants.

 See Us Now So We Can Determine The Type Of Dental Implant In Roselle, IL You Need

 If you are interested in learning more about which dental implant option will restore your smile for years to come, then you have come to the right office.
 With our latest techniques and technologies, we can determine which type of dental implant option you need, and we can securely place it in your jawbone.